chihab/dotenv-run/README.md

 ## Use `import.meta.env` notation

-@ngx-env/builder support both widely used process.env and newly adopted import.meta.env notations.
+@ngx-env/builder supports both widely used but deprecated process.env and the newly adopted import.meta.env notations.

 The [`import.meta`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta) notation is a part of the ECMAScript standard, specifically the ECMAScript modules, which is widely adopted and supported by modern browsers and JavaScript environments.
 On the other hand, `process.env` is specific to Node.js and not available in the browser by default.